 Retail Segment.
-The retail segment sells home furnishings and accents to clients through a network of 139 Company-operated design centers and accounted for 83.7% of net sales during fiscal 2023 compared to 84.4% in the prior year period.
+The retail segment sells home furnishings and accents to clients through a network of139 Company-operated design centers and accounted for 83.7% of net sales during fiscal 2023 compared to 84.4% in the prior year period.
 Ethan Allen design centers are typically located in busy retail settings as freestanding destinations or as part of town centers, lifestyle centers, and suburban shopping malls, and average approximately 14,100 square feet in size.
-Over the past 10 years, 47% of our design centers are new or have been relocated as we continually evaluate our retail footprint.
-Other initiatives include regularly updating presentations and floor plans, strengthening the qualifications of our designers through training and certifications and combining technology with personal service in our design centers, which has also allowed us to reduce the size of our design centers.
+Over the past 10 years,47% of our design centers are new or have been relocated as we continually evaluate our retail footprint.
+Other initiatives include regularly updating presentations and floor plans, strengthening the qualifications of our design centers.
 In the past five years, we have either opened or relocated a total of 18 new design centers with an average size of 8,100 square feet.
 These smaller footprint design centers reflect our shift from destination and shopping mall locations to lifestyle centers that better project our brand and offer increased traffic opportunities.
 During fiscal 2023, we strategically relocated two design centers (Skokie, Illinois and San Jose, California), to premier shopping destinations with more bright, open, modern layout designs and closed two design centers (Watermill, New York and Buckhead, Georgia).
-The geographic distribution of our retail design center locations is disclosed under Item 2, Properties, contained in Part I of this Annual Report on Form 10-K.
+The geographic distribution of our retail design center location in Part I of this Annual Report on Form 10-K.